undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Lecce is the most practical base: a compact, walkable baroque city with a wide range of accommodation, from small family-run B&Bs in the historic centre to larger hotels near the train station.
-Booking is straightforward outside peak season; in August, book weeks ahead.
+Base yourself in Lecce: a compact, walkable baroque city with small family-run B&Bs in the historic centre and larger hotels near the train station.
+Outside peak season, booking is straightforward.
+In August, reserve weeks in advance.

-For an interior immersion, Corigliano d'Otranto and Calimera both have small masserie (converted farmhouses) and B&Bs within or close to the historic centres.
-The masseria format — stone farmhouse with olive groves, pool, regional breakfast — is the signature Puglian accommodation type and ranges from simple to very upscale; shoulder season brings prices back to reasonable levels.
+For interior immersion, Corigliano d'Otranto and Calimera both have small masserie (converted farmhouses) and B&Bs in or close to the historic centres.
+The masseria, a stone farmhouse among olive groves, usually with a pool and a regional breakfast, is the signature Puglian accommodation type.
+It runs from simple to very upscale; prices drop to sane levels outside July and August.
 Specchia, in the southern Salento, has restored accommodation in its medieval centre.

-Otranto has hotels for all budgets; the old town is small and very busy in July–August, much calmer in May, June and September.
-Avoid locking accommodation to the coastal strip in shoulder months — the interior is the point.
+Otranto has hotels for all budgets.
+The old town is small, very busy in July and August, much calmer from May to June and again in September.
+Resist locking your stay to the coastal strip in those months; the interior is the point.
 Specific operator names are to verify against current listings.

 ---